§6 ch3: Resource Family Assessment and Licensing Process

 The Children’s Division makes the determination of the recommendation.

-After the Children’s Service Worker receives the completed Foster/Adopt Home Assessment Application, CS-42, and the Foster Family Profile, CD-56, the Children’s Service Worker should open an application in FACES.
+Once the resource development worker receives the completed Foster/Adopt Home Assessment Application, CS-42, and the Foster Family Profile, CD-56, the worker should open an application in FACES.
 The worker will verify if there is a Departmental Vendor Number, DVN, in FACES.
 If there is not, the worker will assign a DVN to the applicant.
-The recommendation of the application shall not be entered until:
+The worker’s recommendation of the application shall not be entered until:

 - The certainty of approving the application, or